official-stockfish/docker-fishtest/README.md

 cp .env.example .env
 ```

-Update the `.env` file with your credentials
+Update the `.env` file with your credentials and `NUMBER_OF_CORES` to the desired concurrency, NUM_WORKERS should probably be left untouched.

 To start a worker, run: